-No matter what care your patients need, MaineHealth Care at Home can help.
-Across our home care, palliative care, hospice and private duty care programs.
+No matter what care your patients need, MaineHealth Care at Home can help across our home care, palliative care, and hospice programs.
 MaineHealth Care at Home Referral Center has extended hours to serve you better.
 Referral Specialists can answer questions, arrange services, and clarify insurance coverage.
 A liaison nurse may be assigned to work directly with a patient's hospital, rehabilitation facility, nursing home, case manager, or physician to smooth the transition home.

 Physicians and others in the health care community may refer patients via fax.
 Faxes may be sent to 1-207-775-5521

 For physician orders, or home health plan of care changes for your active patients, please call our Physician Order Line at 1-800-257-9099 and speak directly with a nurse.
 The Physician Order Line is available Monday - Friday from 8am to 5pm.

 - call us at 1-800-660-4867 (We have 24 hour on-call service)

 - fax us at 1-207-282-4148